 To make application for Erasmus+ funding for this course or any of our other in-service training courses for teachers please visit your National Agency website for full information on the application process.

-Alpha College is a full member of EAQUALS (Evaluation and Accreditation of Quality Language Schools).
+Twin Dublin is a full member of EAQUALS (Evaluation and Accreditation of Quality Language Schools).
 As a result of the most recent 2-day EAQUALS inspection the Inspectors identified points of excellence in the following categories:

 - Management and Administration